An introduction to the disputed territory of Gilgit Baltistan: The Himalayan flashpoint

 The geopolitical entity of Gilgit Baltistan, which may be called the northern tip of the Indian subcontinent, emerged conspicuously on the map of Asia after the United Nations Security Council (UNSC) opened its long and elusive debate on the Jammu & Kashmir dispute as early as January 1948.
 As it is closely linked to the somewhat nameless region of Pakistan Administered Jammu & Kashmir, it becomes a necessity first, to understand the history of the making of Pakistan Administered Jammu & Kashmir and then analyse the ground situation as it shaped in the region of Gilgit Baltistan.

 There is copious literature to show that preparations for annexing the Jammu & Kashmir State to Pakistan through force of arms were secretly planned months ahead of the actual partition of British India.
-The epicentre of this conspiracy was in Peshawar in the North West Frontier Province (NWFP) where the Chief Minister, Qayyum Khan, was coordinating the annexation task to be assigned to the tribal lashkars (Militias), as he worked on the plan in close liaison with the Pakistani Army and Prime Minister Liaquat Ali Khan, a former landlord from Uttar Pradesh in India.
+The epicentre of this conspiracy was in Peshawar in the North-West Frontier Province (NWFP) where the Chief Minister, Qayyum Khan, was coordinating the annexation task to be assigned to the tribal lashkars (militias), as he worked on the plan in close liaison with the Pakistani Army and Prime Minister Liaquat Ali Khan, a former landlord from Uttar Pradesh in India.
 The British Governor of the NWFP, too, came to know about it.
 Lt.
 General Akbar Khan, who was to coordinate and control the transportation and deployment of tribal lashkars, has given a graphic description in his book, ‘Raiders in Kashmir’, of how the incursion proceeded.

 Turmoil in Poonch

 The Peshawar conspirators established a link with the seditionists in Poonch district and in all probability, also clandestinely provided arms to the insurgents while the State forces were deployed to maintain order.
 Much later, when the tribal intruders dispatched some of their columns to Mirpur after capturing Muzaffarabad on 22 October 1947, the Poonch insurgents joined hands with them and besieged the small contingent of State forces in Mirpur.
-The story of heroic defence put up by that small State force has never been told, and the massacre of nearly 40,000 innocent people, young, old and children, and the rape and kidnapping of a large number of Hindu and Sikh women by the combined force of tribesmen and local insurgents, too, has not been told in detail.
-Only recently, some nationalist Muslims of Pakistan Administered Jammu & Kashmir, in particular one young writer Saeed As'ad, has poignantly recorded the horrendous saga of this massacre.
+The story of heroic defence put up by that small State force has never been told, and the massacre of up to 40,000 innocent people, young, old and children, and the rape and kidnapping of a large number of Hindu and Sikh women by the combined force of tribesmen and local insurgents, too, has not been told in detail.
+Only recently, some nationalist Muslims of Pakistan Administered Jammu & Kashmir, in particular one young writer Mohammad Saeed Asad, has poignantly recorded the horrendous saga of this massacre.

 A good number of people from the parts of present Pakistan Administered Jammu & Kashmir had been recruited into the British Indian Army.
 During World War II, they were deployed at various war fronts and after the war was won, the British rulers disbanded them and they returned to their homes in Sudnauti, Jalandhar, Bagh, Poonch, Kotli and Mirpur (now in Pakistan Administered Jammu & Kashmir).
 Reports were brought to the ruler of the State, Maharaja Hari Singh, saying that these disbanded soldiers could become restive and create trouble.
 The Maharaja tried to dissuade them and it is even reported that he paid a failed visit to Mirpur to assuage the feelings of his subjects.
 There were strong malevolent elements bent upon creating bad feelings against the ruler, which explains that the so-called Poonch uprising was only a part of the larger perfidy, which some opportunists among the local leadership had stage-managed in connivance with the firebrands of the Muslim League and pro-Pakistan activists during India's freedom struggle.